Dozens of pilot whales die at notorious New Zealand beach

 At least 31 pilot whales have died after a mass stranding at a New Zealand beach known to be a notorious spot for whale deaths.

-Wildlife officials said the pod was first spotted on Thursday, beached across several kilometres of Farwell Spit on the South Island.
+Wildlife officials said the pod was first spotted on Thursday, beached across three kilometres of Farewell Spit on the South Island.

 On Friday, rescuers managed to refloat five whales who had survived the night.

+But just hours later, at least two had washed back up and had to be euthanised, officials told the BBC.

-This just the latest in mass strandings at Farewell Spit, the northernmost tip of New Zealand's South Island.
+This beaching is just the latest in mass strandings at Farewell Spit, the northernmost tip of New Zealand's South Island.

-"While this event is unfortunate, whale strandings are a natural phenomenon," a representative from the Department of Conservation told the BBC.
+Authorities say while whale strandings are unfortunate, they are a natural phenomenon.

+"It's not an uncommon experience here in Golden Bay, given the area's topography... it's known as one of the stranding hotspots," rescuer Dave Winterburn from the Department of Conservation told the BBC.

-Earlier, officials had warned: "This is a stressful time for the whales after their time spent stranded yesterday and this morning."
+"So we go through periods when we don't have any, and then we get a couple in a row - that's just the way things go."

-It is not fully understood why whales became stranded but pilot whales are known to be more prone to getting beached.
+It is not fully understood why the whales got stranded, but pilot whales are known to be more prone to getting beached.
 They are not considered endangered, although exact population numbers are not known.

 Last year, rescuers were able to save 28 long-finned pilot whales of a pod of about 50 who had stranded on the beach, but the rest died.